Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

-\textit{Challenges and future work:} The capacity region of the $K$-user MIMO BC with imperfect CSIT remains an open problem.
-As (linearly-precoded) RSMA is shown to achieve the optimal DoF region in the 2-user MIMO BC with imperfect CSIT as well as the optimal DoF region of the $K$-user MISO BC with imperfect CSIT, there is a high chance that it will also achieve the entire DoF region and even the capacity region of the $K$-user MIMO BC with imperfect CSIT.
-Such problem, however, has not been studied yet.
+The capacity region of the $K$-user MIMO BC with imperfect CSIT remains an open problem.
+As (linearly-precoded) RSMA was shown to achieve the optimal DoF region in the $2$-user MIMO BC with imperfect CSIT as well as the optimal DoF region of the $K$-user MISO BC with imperfect CSIT, there is a good chance that RSMA will also be an efficient solution for the $K$-user MIMO BC with imperfect CSIT.
+Further studies of the fundamental limits of the MIMO BC with imperfect CSIT and the role played by RSMA to achieve those limits need to be conducted.
 Even though the performance gain of RSMA increases with the number of common streams, the receiver complexity also increases.
 Therefore, in view of a practical implementation, the number of common streams that RSMA requires to achieve a favorable tradeoff between complexity and performance is worth further investigation.